tru5tzz/group1-mock/Gateway/readme.md

 To get started with Bluetooth Mesh and Simplicity Studio, see [QSG176: Bluetooth Mesh SDK v2.x Quick Start Guide](https://www.silabs.com/documents/public/quick-start-guides/qsg176-bluetooth-mesh-sdk-v2x-quick-start-guide.pdf).

 The term SoC stands for "System on Chip", meaning that this is a standalone application that runs on the EFR32/BGM and does not require any external MCU or other active components to operate.

-This is an example of a Low Power Node-enabled Bluetooth Mesh switch application.
-Once the node is provisioned and a light server (light node) subscribes to the client, the two buttons of the mainboard are used to publish the messages that will change the light lightness on the server.

-We can use the buttons many other ways using the different models of this example:

-- **Generic OnOff Client** model can turn the light on and off or toggle
-- **Generic Level Client** model can control the light brightness
-- **Light Lightness Client** model can control the light Lightness
-- **Light CTL Client** model can control light Lightness and Color Temperature (Delta UV only virtually)
-- **Scene Server** model allows customer to recall the light settings

-A friendship with a light node has to be established for the switch node to start the sleep/poll cycles.

 To add or remove features from the example, follow this process: